Vajkis/prettier-plugin-ejs-safe/README.md

 ## The problem

-The official `prettier-plugin-ejs` breaks EJS tags because it treats their content as HTML and reformats it without any special handling.
+The [prettier-plugin-ejs](https://www.npmjs.com/package/prettier-plugin-ejs) breaks EJS tags because it treats their content as HTML and reformats it without any special handling.

 ## The solution